 FDA last alerted the public to tainted products in December 2010, and will continue to issue consumer alerts and press announcements about these products.
 The agency has issued warning letters, seized products, and conducted criminal prosecutions.
 In December 2010, a woman pleaded guilty to an 18-count indictment charging her with the illegal importation and distribution of more than four million diet pills that contained a controlled substance, unapproved drugs, and a possible cancer-causing agent.

 Remember, FDA cannot test all products on the market to identify those that contain potentially harmful hidden ingredients.
 Consumers must also be aware of these dangerous products and learn how to identify and avoid them using the warning signs described above.

 Keep Up-to-Date on Tainted Products

-Get the latest news on tainted products by using FDA’s “widget” and “RSS feed.”
-Both of these online tools contain alerts, health information, and FDA actions on tainted products marketed as dietary supplements.
+Get the latest news on tainted products by using FDA’s “RSS feed.”
+This online tool contain alerts, health information, and FDA actions on tainted products marketed as dietary supplements.